shutter-network/encrypting-rpc-server/README.md

 To start and build the server within a docker container:

+1. Clone the repository

+2. Change to the docker directory

-1. Copy the environment variables from `template.env` and adjust them as needed.
+3. Copy the environment variables from `template.env` and adjust them as needed.
    Use the values below to run the server against the Chiado testnet with the deployed contracts as of Aug 1.

     ```env